fastlane/docs/docs/actions/build_mac_app.md

 <!--
 This file is auto-generated and will be re-generated every time the docs are updated.
-To modify it, go to its source at https://github.com/fastlane/fastlane/blob/master/fastlane/lib/fastlane/actions/gym.rb -->
+To modify it, go to its source at https://github.com/fastlane/fastlane/blob/master/fastlane/lib/fastlane/actions/build_mac_app.rb
+-->

-# gym
+# build_mac_app

-Alias for the `build_app` action
+Alias for the `build_app` action but only for macOS